orixjs/.github/profile/README.md

-A nodejs framework using HTTP, WebSockets, and TCP Sockets, with a native [OrixDB](https://github.com/orixdb) integration.
+A Nodejs framework using HTTP, WebSockets, and TCP Sockets, with a native [OrixDB](https://github.com/orixdb) integration.